-2.6.3 Step 3.
-Optionally, Set Quotas
+2.3.4 Optionally, Set Quotas

-The cloud administrator can set usage quotas for the VDC.
+The cloud administrator can set usage quotas for the group.
 In this case, we will put a limit of 10 VMs.

 '''

 $ onegroup show web-dev

 GROUP 100 INFORMATION

+ID

 : 100

 NAME

 : web-dev

 GROUP TEMPLATE

-{\tt GROUP\ADMINS="web-dev-admin"}
+GROUP_ADMINS="web-dev-admin"

 GROUP_ADMIN_VIEWS="vdcadmin"

 SUNSTONE_VIEWS="cloud"

 USERS

 ID

-RESOURCE PROVIDERS

-ZONE CLUSTER

-100

 RESOURCE USAGE & QUOTAS

+CPU

 NUMBER OF VMS

 MEMORY

-CPU

 VOLATILE_SIZE

-MO

-0M /

-0.00 /

-OM /

 0 /

 10

+OM /

+0M

+0.00 /

 0.00

-MO
+0M /

+0M

 '''

-2.6.4 Step 4.
-Prepare Virtual Resources for the Users
+2.3.5 Prepare Virtual Resources for the Users

-The cloud administrator has to create the Virtual Machine Templates and Images that the VDC users will instantiate.
+The cloud administrator has to create the Virtual Machine Templates and Images that the users will instantiate.
 If you don't have any working Image yet, import the ttylinux testing appliance from the marketplace.